tanyelai/neuroscience/README.md

 ### Day 94-100
 I did nothing about my coursework because I attended the International Conference on Computer Science and Engineering to present my paper about offensive language detection.

+### Day 101-105
+Completed week 8 at Medical Neuroscience coursework.
+I sent my financial-aid request to AI for Medicine Specialization courses at Coursera (I need to learn medical imaging)...

+I am also peer counselor at computer eng. department at my university, so I started to provide information to 1st year students.
+I hope it will be impactful in a positive way on their lives.

+I cannot take serious notes for neuroscience in current situation because my focus time is limited.
+I plan that I will recap everything with taking notes when I start my Master Degree on Biomedical Engineering.